 Today’s adults may still remember when the internet, social media, Skype, and Twitter weren’t even in existence, much less affordable and available to virtually everyone.
 But first-hand memory of “those days” will fade in the not-too-distant future.

 Worldwide communication webs were once far-fetched, even crazy notions, coming from sci-fi writers or other dreamers.
-Yet long before those visions of technology, humans persistently invented various practical ways to connect to distant others, using whatever resources were available that time and place.
+Yet long before those visions of technology, humans persistently invented various practical ways to connect to distant others, using whatever resources were available in that time and place.

-Facing the harsh realities of Jim Crow in 1936, Victor H. Green, made a constructive decision that he put into action for nearly 30 years: connect like-minded people by promoting safe and enjoyable travel for African-Americans throughout the United States, and eventually the world, by publishing travel guides.
+Facing the harsh realities of Jim Crow in 1936, Victor H. Green made a constructive decision that he put into action for nearly 30 years: connect like-minded people by promoting safe and enjoyable travel for African-Americans throughout the United States, and eventually the world, by publishing travel guides.
 As a WWI veteran and then a letter carrier for the U.S. Post Office for over 40 years, he ingeniously used his network of contacts throughout the country to gradually develop lists of motels, restaurants, gas stations, and other businesses that would welcome African-American patronage.
 The early editions focused on New York City where he initially sold them for a quarter at ESSO gas stations.
-His wife, Alma D. Green, appears to have actively supported and been involved in this venture from the start, taking over as editor in 1952 when Victor stepped away from that role.
+His wife, Alma D. Green, appears to have actively supported and been involved in this venture from the start, eventually taking over as editor when Victor stepped away from that role.

 More listings and features were added over time to include Green’s own reservation bureau and tour services along with a variety of articles, such as tips about vacationing in locations from New York and Chicago to the Bahamas.
 Many editions also profiled supportive businesses, such as ESSO and Ford, as well as personalities like late-night radio DJ, Joe Rosenfield Jr. and his “Big Joe’s Happiness Exchange” (see below), broadcasting on NYC’s WMGM from midnight to 2:00 a.m.
 Given that many African Americans felt safer driving at night than during the daytime, a radio show like Big Joe’s would attract many midnight travelers.
 Both black and white-owned businesses ran advertisements in the Green Books, selling a variety of products in addition to travel services.